 If the filter media bubble point is broken, then the filter canister cannot be effectively dewatered and the media must be rewetted.
-This situation will be detected by weight measurement after the dewatering canister is disconnected from the DS and is being raised by the CHB (See Sect.
-2.1).
-The canister is relocated in a DS rack and a Hansen 1/4 inch tool with a socket is used to flood the canister.
+This situation will be detected by weight measurement after the dewatering canister is disconnected from the DS and is being raised by the CHB (see Section 2.1).
+The canister is relocated in a DS rack and a Hansen 1/4 inch tool with a socket is used to flood the canister or the canister is back filled from DS-T-1 using either DS-P-1A or DS-P-1B.
 A one hour period is allowed to let the water adhere to the filter media before attempting dewatering again.